1100 CASES PRODUCED 24 MONTHS IN 30% NEW FRENCH OAK

 Yeah, I still wake up every day and feel lost but, the fact is we’ve been doing this for quite a while now (42 years of farming and 12 years of making wine, to be precise).
 When my mom and dad started growing Cabernet here in 1972, they saw themselves as working in the shadow of the great French houses of Bordeaux, where the wines are typically made to be at their best after a decade rather than a few years.
 Thirty years later, when we started bottling Cabernet under our own label, growing and building wines to last was at the top of our list of principles.
 This box contains the first ten years of Alexander Valley Cabernet we produced, and it represents all forty-two years my family has spent carving out a name for Alexander Valley as a great place to grow Cabernet Sauvignon.
 The gift includes a bottle each of 2002, 2003, 2004, 2005, 2006, 2007, 2008, 2009, 2010, and 2011 Cabernet Sauvignon, along with tasting notes and cellaring suggestions for each vintage.
 The wines are packaged in a custom wooden box, bottles signed by the winemaker.

-In 2004, we made a total of two dozen of these three liter bottles, each filled, corked and waxed by me and my dad, and each of them signed by us both.
+In 2005, we made a total of two dozen of these three liter bottles, each filled, corked and waxed by me and my dad, and each of them signed by us both.
 This is a tightly wound, tannic beast of a wine that is far more integrated and drinkable today that it was upon release.
-At age 10, the 2004 still shows the same bright red cherry on the nose and palate that it had six years ago, but that upfront fruit is joined by a potpourri of classic aged Cabernet aromas and flavors: tobacco leaf, leather, and cloves, to pick out a few.
+The 2005 still shows the same bright red cherry on the nose and palate that it had six years ago, but that upfront fruit is joined by a potpourri of classic aged Cabernet aromas and flavors: tobacco leaf, leather, and cloves, to pick out a few.
 This wine is ready to drink now with a variety of holiday fair, but it has the bones to spend at least another ten years in the cellar.

 To celebrate the ten year anniversary, we have packaged each three liter bottle in a handsome wooden box, designed to increase the already considerable wow factor that always accompanies the arrival of a big bottle at a party – either as a gift to be laid away in the cellar for holidays to come, or a delicious indulgence to make this year one to remember.